 If you don’t have a fundraising plan, I encourage you to develop one.
 Next to an organizational strategic plan, it is one of the most vital tools in your fundraising toolkit.

 Need to learn more about grant writing?
-Join us for a free one-hour webinar on grant writing, May 2nd.
-This webinar will be packed full of information, tools, best practices, examples of the seven elements of most proposals and how to write them, and resources you can use right away.
-This is what we do, and have been doing successfully for 21 years.
+Catch the replay of this one-hour webinar on grant writing, This webinar is packed full of information, tools, best practices, examples of the seven elements of most proposals and how to write them, and resources you can use right away.
+This is what we do, and have been doing successfully for 20+ years.
 Let us walk you through the need-to-know information.
-Learn more and reserve your seat here.
+Buy your copy here.